 Residents receive an additional two hours monthly devoted to didactic seminars and at least one hour per week in group multidisciplinary case consultation meetings.
 As is typical for child serving agencies, additional time is required for consultation with referral sources, community agencies, schools, families and other service providers.

 We are committed to developing an individualized training experience for each resident.
 The residency program offers flexibility for further developing clinical interests across a range of ages.
 Residents conducting Autism and Mental Health psychological evaluations specify their demographic of interest, with opportunities to shift their focused demographic throughout the year as competency is achieved.
-These clinical experiences emphasize comprehensive, in depth training in generalized areas of psychology, but also allow flexibility to maximize personal and to provide for more in-depth experiences in areas that are of particular interest to the trainee.
+These clinical experiences emphasize comprehensive, in-depth training in generalized areas of psychology, but also allow flexibility to maximize personal and to provide for more in-depth experiences in areas that are of particular interest to the trainee.
 We emphasize a comprehensive approach to training across clinical work, didactics, case consultations and research.
-Residents receive a reduction in assigned evaluations for research under the direction of a staff mentor for four to six months of the twelve month residency.
+Residents receive a reduction in assigned evaluations for research under the direction of a staff mentor for four to six months of the twelve-month residency.
 We have positions for four residents annually.

-The residency year begins on August 1, 2024, and ends July 31, 2025.
+The residency year begins on July 27th, 2026, and ends July 26th, 2027.
 Applicants will be invited to attend an interview through Zoom.
 During the interview process, prospective residents will speak with the training director and faculty in a joint interview format via Zoom.